OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-security.md

 **Regenerate cipher keys** remote command.
 After rotation, any secrets previously entered through OIAnalytics must be re-entered because the old ciphertext can no longer be decrypted.

-The same 4096-bit RSA infrastructure is also used to generate self-signed certificates for OPC UA connections.
+Separately, OIBus generates its own 4096-bit RSA certificate/key pair at startup (`private.pem` /
+`public.pem` / `cert.pem`) — this is what signs the JWTs described above, and is also used to self-sign the certificate presented for OPC UA connections.
+It is a distinct key pair from the one used for OIAnalytics secret exchange.

 ## Network Security